Dennis Elwell (politician): Biography

 Elwell was born in Secaucus, New Jersey and has lived his entire life there.
 His father, Nelson Howard Elwell, was a seven-term councilman in Secaucus.

 In 1965, Elwell left Secaucus to serve in the U.S. Army during the Vietnam War.
 His Army unit, the 173rd Airborne Brigade, was the first major ground combat unit to serve in Vietnam.

-Elwell was elected to the Secaucus Board of Education in 1991.
+Elwell was elected to the board of education of the Secaucus Public Schools in 1991.
 In 1992, he was elected to the Town Council as an independent.
 He unsuccessfully ran against Mayor Anthony E. Just three times.
 In 1999, he joined the Democratic Party and defeated Just in the Democratic primary, and went on to win the general election.
 He was re-elected mayor in 2001 and 2005.

 Elwell was a strong proponent of the construction of Secaucus Junction, a major rail hub that opened in 2003.

 Elwell is president of his family's trucking business, N.H.
 Elwell & Sons.
 He and his wife, Annette, have two children, Jason, and Alexis.
 A son, Travis, died in 1989 at the age of 18 when his car was hit by an oncoming New Jersey Transit train.